cropgeeks/hpc-help/sla.rst

 Power failure
 -------------

-The majority of our hardware is protected by uniterruptable power supply (UPS) units that can maintain power in the event of an external power failure, however, the cluster's electrical-draw when running at full capacity is significant and it may drain UPS capacity before the backup generator can take over.
+The majority of our hardware is protected by uninterruptable power supply (UPS) units that can maintain power in the event of an external power failure, however, the cluster's electrical-draw when running at full capacity is significant and it may drain UPS capacity before the backup generator can take over.

 .. important::
   The system may automatically shut itself down (in order to protect critical file systems and disks) if we experience an unexpected loss of power.